Soccer-Greenwood and Foden out of England squad after breach of quarantine | Sports-Games

 Both players made their full international debuts against Iceland, 20-year-old midfielder Foden from the start and forward Greenwood, 18, as a substitute.
 Like all of the England squad they were subject to strict COVID-19 health protocols to avoid Iceland's quarantine rules.

 These included not meeting anyone outside of the England squad and staff during the team's stay in Iceland.
-'UNACCEPTABLE'
+Foden apologised for his behaviour later on Monday, saying he would learn a valuable lesson from his "error of judgement".

+"I am a young player with a lot to learn but I am aware of the huge responsibility I have in representing Manchester City and England at this level," he said on Twitter https://twitter.com/PhilFoden/status/1303025693815697408.
+"On this occasion I made a poor decision and my behaviour didn't meet the standards expected of me."

+'UNACCEPTABLE' England's Football Association (FA) said they would be investigating the 'unacceptable' breach of protocols.

 ALSO READ